jgm/pandoc/INSTALL.md

     you where it is installed: you may need to set your `MANPATH` accordingly.
 If `MANUAL.txt` has been modified, the man page can be
     rebuilt: `make man/pandoc.1`.

-    The `pandoc-citeproc.1` man page will also be installed automatically.

 ### Custom cabal method